National Treasure (film)

-National Treasure is a 2004 American action-adventure heist film released by Walt Disney Pictures.
-It was written by Jim Kouf and the Wibberleys, produced by Jerry Bruckheimer, and directed by Jon Turteltaub.
+National Treasure is a 2004 action-adventure heist film released by Walt Disney Pictures.
+It was directed by Jon Turteltaub, written by Jim Kouf and the Wibberleys, and produced by Jerry Bruckheimer.
 It is the first film in the National Treasure franchise and stars Nicolas Cage in the lead role, Harvey Keitel, Jon Voight, Diane Kruger, Sean Bean, Justin Bartha and Christopher Plummer.
-In the film, Benjamin Franklin Gates, a historian, along with friend Riley Poole and archivist Abigail Chase, search for a massive lost Freemason treasure, to which a map is hidden on the back of the Declaration of Independence.
+In the film, Benjamin Franklin Gates, a historian, along with computer expert Riley Poole and archivist Abigail Chase, search for a massive lost Freemason treasure, which includes a map hidden on the back of the United States Declaration of Independence.

 National Treasure was released worldwide on November 19, 2004.
-The film grossed $347 million worldwide and received mixed reviews from critics, who praised the action scenes and performances but criticized the premise and screenplay.
+The film grossed $347 million worldwide and received mixed reviews from critics.
 A sequel, National Treasure: Book of Secrets, was released in 2007.

-At the 2022 D23 Expo, a sequel TV series, National Treasure: Edge of History, was announced.
-It was released on the Disney+ streaming service on December 14, 2022.
+A sequel television series, National Treasure: Edge of History, premiered on the Disney+ streaming service in 2022.

 Plot

 Benjamin Franklin Gates is an American historian, cryptographer, and treasure hunter.
-When Ben was young, his grandfather John told him that, in 1832, Charles Carroll passed on a secret to their ancestor of a fabled treasure hidden in America by the Knights Templar, Founding Fathers, and Freemasons.
-Carroll's secret was a clue leading to the treasure: the phrase "the secret lies with Charlotte".
-While Ben is convinced by the story, his skeptical father, Patrick, dismisses it as nonsense.
+When Ben was young, his grandfather John told him a story about a fabled treasure hidden in America passed down from ancient times to the Knights Templar, Founding Fathers, and Freemasons.
+In 1832, Charles Carroll passed on a secret clue to their ancestor and could lead anyone to the treasure with the phrase "the secret lies with Charlotte".
+While the story convinces Ben, his skeptical father, Patrick, dismisses it as nonsense.

-Thirty years later, Ben and his friend, computer expert Riley Poole, head an expedition financed by wealthy Ian Howe to find the Charlotte, revealed to be a ship lost in the Arctic.
+Ben and his friend, computer expert Riley Poole, head an expedition financed by wealthy Englishman Ian Snow to find the Charlotte, revealed to be a ship found in the Arctic.
 Within the ship, they find a meerschaum pipe, whose engravings reveal the next clue is on the Declaration of Independence.
-When Ian reveals himself to be a crime boss and suggests stealing the Declaration, a fight ensues, and the group splits.
-Ben and Riley report Ian's plan to the FBI and Abigail Chase of the National Archives, but no one believes them.
-Ben decides to protect the Declaration by removing it from the Archives' preservation room during a gala event.
-Obtaining Abigail's fingerprints, he successfully obtains the Declaration, only to be spotted by Ian's group just as they break in to steal it.
+When Ian reveals himself as a crime boss and suggests stealing the Declaration, a fight ensues, and the group splits.
+Ben and Riley report Ian's plan to the FBI and Dr. Abigail Chase of the National Archives but are not believed.
+Ben decides to protect the Declaration by stealing it from the Archives' preservation room during a gala event before Ian does.
+Obtaining Abigail's fingerprints, he successfully obtains the Declaration, but he is spotted by Ian's group just as they break in to steal it.
 Ben tries to leave via the gift shop but has to pay for the Declaration when the cashier mistakes it for a souvenir copy.
 Suspecting something amiss, Abigail confronts Ben and takes back the document.
 Ian promptly kidnaps her, but Ben and Riley rescue Abigail, tricking Ian by leaving behind a souvenir copy of the Declaration.
-FBI Agent Sadusky begins tracking Ben down.
+The FBI, led by Special Agent Peter Sadusky, begins tracking Ben.